-Sling TV Vs. Hulu With Live TV: Which Is Better?
+Sling TV Vs. Hulu + Live TV: Which Is Better?

 Are you on a budget?

-If you can’t spare $54.99/month for Hulu With Live TV, Sling Blue or Sling Orange is a great choice.
+If you can’t spare $69.99/month for Hulu + Live TV, Sling Blue or Sling Orange is a great choice.
 You don’t get nearly as many features or channels as you do with Hulu, but for the price, you do get some great live TV coverage.

-However, if you do have a bit more money to spend, Hulu With Live TV is certainly worth $54.99/month – especially when compared to the $100/month cost of a traditional cable bill.
+However, if you do have a bit more money to spend, Hulu + Live TV is certainly worth $69.99/month – especially when compared to the $100/month cost of a traditional cable bill.

 Do you need a large DVR, or to watch on multiple screens?

-If you need a DVR with more than 10 hours of space, you’re going to have to pay $5 extra with Sling TV.
-That brings the monthly cost to $35/month for Sling Orange, and $35/month for Sling Blue – and you won’t be able to watch on more than 2 screens unless you upgrade with the “Unlimited Screens” add-on, which is another $9.99/month.
+If you need a DVR with more than 50 hours of space, you’re going to have to pay $9.99 extra with Hulu + Live TV.
+That brings the monthly cost to $79.99/month – and you won’t be able to watch on more than 2 screens unless you upgrade with the “Unlimited Screens” add-on, which is another $9.99/month.